-ECE Adjunct Professor, ECE
+ECE Adjunct Professor

 Embedded system design, resource management at the system level, hardware management and embedded software optimization, power management algorithms.

 Tajana Šimunić Rosing is a Professor, a holder of the Fratamico Endowed Chair, IEEE Fellow, and a director of System Energy Efficiency Lab at UCSD.
 Her research interests are in energy efficient computing, cyber-physical and distributed systems.
 She is leading a number of projects, including efforts funded by DARPA/SRC JUMP CRISP program, with focus on design of accelerators for analysis of big data, a project focused on developing AI systems in support of healthy living, SRC funded project on IoT system reliability and maintainability, and NSF funded project on design and calibration of air-quality sensors and others.
 She recently headed the effort on SmartCities that was a part of DARPA and industry funded TerraSwarm center. Šimunić Rosing led the energy efficient datacenters theme in MuSyC center, and a number of large projects funded by both industry and government focused on power and thermal management. Šimunić Rosing’s work on proactive thermal management and ambient-driven thermal modeling was instrumental in laying the groundwork in this field, and has since resulted in a number of industrial implementations of these ideas.
 Her research on event driven dynamic power management laid the mathematical foundations for the engineering problem, devised a globally optimal solution and more importantly defined the framework for future researchers to approach these kinds of problems in embedded system design.